 Caring for Fabric Sofas

 Fabric-upholstered furniture adds function and beauty to a home.
-The choices are many with a wide variety of fibres, fabrics, colours and styles available.
+The choices are many with a wide variety of fibers, fabrics, colours and styles available.
 With the right care, the life of your fabric furniture can be prolonged.

 In order to maintain the appearance and condition of your fabric, it is useful to develop a regular maintenance routine.
 Below are some tips on how to keep your furniture looking great: